-The steps below walk through a quick way to pull up a page, determine how the page is performing, and make some minor tweak to quickly boost traffic.
+The steps below walk through a quick way to pull up a page, determine how the page is performing, and make some minor tweaks to quickly boost website traffic.
 Using this strategy on the most popular pages on your website can make a quick impact!

 Step 1: Bring Up Your Page of Interest in Google Search Console

 When you load up search console click the “Open Report” link at the top right.
 This will take you to a new page that shows your website traffic, impressions and more.
 From there you’ll be able to navigate to specific pages.